 At Cape Cod Healthcare, we know the best way to avoid the flu is to prevent it.
 While it’s always important to receive a flu vaccine to prevent catching strains of seasonal flu, this year’s outbreak of COVID-19 makes it even more important to protect your health.

-The Cape Cod Healthcare pharmacies are offering flu vaccinations, by appointment only, starting in September at both the Hyannis pharmacy in the lobby of Cape Cod Hospital from 7 a.m.- 7p.m.
+The Cape Cod Healthcare pharmacies are offering flu vaccinations, by appointment only, at both the Hyannis pharmacy in the lobby of Cape Cod Hospital from 7 a.m.- 7p.m.
 Monday through Friday and 8 a.m. – 4 p.m. weekends, and in our Falmouth pharmacy at Falmouth Hospital Monday through Friday, 10 a.m. – 6 p.m.
-An appointment is easy to make by calling 508-957-8600 and most insurances are accepted.
-When you arrive for your appointment, a trained hospital pharmacist will administer the vaccine.
-Appointment times are distanced for your protection.
+Please note: flu shots are available to patients 3 and older.